A Weyl's law for black holes: Abstract

 \section{Abstract}

-We discuss a Weyl's law for the quasi-normal modes of black holes that recovers the structural features of the standard Weyl's law for the eigenvalues of the Laplacian in compact regions.
-Specifically, the asymptotics of the counting function $N(\omega)$ of quasi-normal modes of $(d+1)$-dimensional black holes follows a power-law $N(\omega)\sim \mathrm{Vol}_d^{\mathrm{eff}}\omega^d$, with $\mathrm{Vol}_d^{\mathrm{eff}}$ an effective volume determined by the light-trapping and decay properties of the black hole geometry.
-Closed forms are presented for the Schwarzschild black hole and a quasi-normal mode Weyl's law is proposed for generic black holes.
-As an application, such Weyl's law could provide a probe into the effective dimensionality of spacetime and the relevant resonant scales of actual astrophysical black holes, upon the counting of sufficiently many overtones in the observed ringdown signal of binary black hole mergers.
+We discuss a Weyl's law for the quasi-normal modes of black holes that recovers the structural features of the standard Weyl's law for the eigenvalues of Laplacian-like operators in compact regions.
+Specifically, we propose that the asymptotics of the counting function $N(\omega)$ of quasi-normal modes of $(d+1)$-dimensional black holes follows a power-law $N(\omega)\sim \mathrm{Vol}_d^{\mathrm{eff}}\omega^d$, with $\mathrm{Vol}_d^{\mathrm{eff}}$ an effective $d$-volume determined by the light-trapping properties of the black hole geometry.
+Concretely, the factorisation $\mathrm{Vol}_d^{\mathrm{eff}} \sim \left(8\pi/\kappa\right) \cdot \mathrm{Vol}^{\mathrm{trapped}}_{d-1}$ makes apparent the two underlying structural ingredients, namely the (local) redshift effect controlled by the surface gravity $\kappa$ and the volume $\mathrm{Vol}^{\mathrm{trapped}}_{d-1}$ of the (phase space) trapped set.
+In particular, this proposal extends the Weyl's law proved by Dyatlov \& Zworski for the counting of slowest decaying quasi-normal modes, to include overtones.
+As an application, these Weyl's laws could provide a probe into the effective spacetime dimensionality, upon the counting of sufficiently many quasi-normal modes in the ringdown signal of binary black hole mergers.